FallDownTheSystem/modern-js/src/pages/new-es-features.md

 Multi-byte number formats are represented in memory differently depending on machine architecture. `DataView` accessors provide explicit control of how data is accessed, regardless of the executing computer's endianness.

-So really `DataView` is used in special cases where you need control over the endianness of the data.
-In most cases you can just use the methods on the `TypedArray` directly.
+So really, `DataView` is used in exceptional cases where you need control over the endianness of the data.
+In most cases, you can just use the methods on the `TypedArray` directly.

 :::: c box info SharedArrayBuffer
 There's also a [`SharedArrayBuffer`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/SharedArrayBuffer), similar to the ArrayBuffer object.
 The difference is that SharedArrayBuffers can share memory between the main page and [web workers](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API).

 ::: c tag more

 Since web workes operate in a different thread from the main program, sharing memory introduces concurrency problems.
 Shared memory can be created and updated simultaneously in workers or the main thread.
-Depending on the system (the CPU, the OS, the Browser) it can take a while until the change is propagated to all contexts.
+Depending on the system (the CPU, the OS, the browser) it can take a while until the change is propagated to all contexts.
 To synchronize, atomic operations are needed.

 The [Atomics](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Atomics) object provides atomic operations as static methods.
 Atomic operations make sure that predictable values are written and read, that operations are finished before the next operation starts and that operations are not interrupted.
 :::